thomasclarke1969/documentation/quick-start/android/setup.md

 ### Cross Platform Messaging
 Also developing for iOS?
 Build the [iOS](https://developer.layer.com/docs/quick-start/ios) Quick Start App using the same App ID, and your users will receive their messages no matter where they are!
 ## What's Next
 Now that you've seen just a sample of what Layer can do, check out the [Integration](https://developer.layer.com/docs/integration) docs to learn more about the concepts behind Layer.
+Interested in creating conversations and sending messages from your backend server?
+The Layer Platform API is designed to empower developers to automate, extend, and integrate functionality provided by the Layer platform with other services and applications.
+For more information, check out the [Platform API](https://developer.layer.com/docs/platform) docs.